luciangreen/LuciansHandBitMap-Font/README.md

 # LuciansHandBitMap-Font
 Renders the characters from LuciansHandBitMap Font using a state machine.

+# Installation from List Prolog Package Manager (LPPM)

+* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>, loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","LuciansHandBitMap-Font").`.

 # Installing

 * Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.